 - Higher bounce rate

-- Low time spent on page
+- time spent low on page

-- Low number of clicks
+- A low number of clicks

 - Low number of page views